OCB7D2D/OcbPinRecipes/README.md

 ### Version 0.6.1

+- Allow double click on Ingredients to pin its recipe
 - Fix issue when workstation tools are changed
 - Fix storing recipe variants for same item name
 - Correctly cleanup when world is unloaded